 A different kind of nature experience

-"Snowshoe tours on Feldberg are a completely different nature experience ”.
+“Snowshoe tours on the Feldberg are a completely different kind of natural experience.”
 Martin Lipphardt tells.
 He is a forester and works in the Southern Black Forest Nature Conservation Center.
-“At no other event organized by the nature conservation center do you experience the forces of nature here at almost 1500 meters above sea level as closely as on a snowshoe tour.
-“Last winter we went hiking and felt like we were just before the North Pole with icy winds and sweeping snow.
-On other days, thanks to the sun and the inversion of the weather, we were able to look across to Montblanc.
-Because of the warm weather, the participants had taken off their jackets and rolled up their shirt sleeves ”.
+“At no other event at the nature conservation center do you experience the forces of nature here at almost 1500 meters above sea level as closely as on a snowshoe tour.
+“Last winter we went on hikes and felt like we were on the verge of the North Pole with icy winds and blowing snow.
+On other days, thanks to the sun and inversion weather conditions, we were able to see as far as Mont Blanc.
+Because of the warm weather, the participants had taken off their jackets and rolled up their shirt sleeves.”

 Since 2002 the nature conservation center of the southern Black Forest on the Feldberg has been offering a snowshoe tour every Sunday, which is a new experience every time.
 On an approximately eight-kilometer hike, the staff at the center show the special features of the mountain.
 Huge snow peaks, bent spruce trees that have defied climatic extremes for centuries and a cozy hut, from which the cows used to be driven up the Feldberg, lie along the way.

 The conservationists on the Feldberg repeatedly point out that the tours can be quite arduous.
 A good basic physical constitution and one clothing adapted to the weather is absolutely necessary.

 Snowshoeing is trendy and can be a burden for nature.
 Particularly when snowshoe hikers visit the quiet retreats for threatened animal species, which are particularly important in winter, this can lead to considerable problems for these animals.
 Isn't it a contradiction when the conservationists go on snowshoe hikes themselves?